Check out the Old-timers Pacific Northwest Region Schedule for 2019

 Although vintage racing is not “real” competition in the sense that the cars are not driven to their limits 100% of the time, scoring is based on laps completed rather than order of finish, and the safety of the cars and drivers is the foremost concern, the drivers are still interested in turning in the best possible lap times.
 Without the pressure to have the fastest possible car, the drivers and pit crews are willing (often eager) to display and talk to others about the cars.
 The pits are open to spectators all three days.

-Go to WVMC for details
+Go to WVMC for details and a complete schedule as it is posted.

 This is a huge meet, so we suggest very early registration with WVMC for the meet and also book your hotel room early.
 RSVPing on our PSMC web site is just for the convenience of our members so everyone knows who is attending; be sure to click the box so your name is visible.